Lenders have to offer you help if your household finances have problems because of Coronavirus.

 Credit cards, catalogues

-Lenders must offer a temporary payment freeze for up to three months.
+Lenders must offer a temporary payment break for up to three months.
+At the end of this you can ask for a second three months break if you still need this.

-Interest will still be added during this time, it isn’t frozen.
+Interest is added during this time, it isn’t frozen.

 Your account remains open, you can still buy things on credit if you are under your credit limit.
 But unless you are very sure you can quickly get back to “normal”, it is probably a good idea to put as little as possible on credit, or you may end up with an impossibly large credit card debt for years.